-Already the Egyptians knew how important accurate measurements are – the pyramids stand testament to that.
-Measurements – and their impact – was what this 19 May in the Kempinski Gold Coast Hotel in Accra was all about.
-Here, just one day short of the World Metrology Day 2021, PTB’s project “Establishment of a Fit-for-Future National Metrology Institute in Ghana” was officially launched in the presence of many high-ranking guests.
-Among them were the Honourable Minister of Trade and Industry, Alan Kyerematen, the German Ambassador to Ghana, Christoph Retzlaff, the Head of Delegation of German Industry and Commerce in Ghana, Burkhardt Hellemann, Director General at the Ghana Standards Authority, Professor Alex Dodoo, and Professor Fred McBagonluri, Consultant at GSA.
-Professor Joachim Ullrich, President of PTB, and Dr. Barbara Siegmund, Head of the Sub-Saharan Africa Section at PTB’s International Cooperation, joined the event virtually from Germany.
+The ancient Egyptians knew how important accurate measurements are – the pyramids are proof of that.
+Measurements as well as their impact were the theme at the Kempinski Gold Coast Hotel in Accra on 19 May.
+Here, just one day before World Metrology Day 2021, PTB’s “Establishment of a Fit-for-Future National Metrology Institute in Ghana” project was officially launched in the presence of many high-ranking guests.
+Among them were the Honourable Minister of Trade and Industry, Alan Kyerematen, the German Ambassador to Ghana, Christoph Retzlaff, the Head of Delegation of German Industry and Commerce in Ghana, Burkhardt Hellemann, Director General at the Ghana Standards Authority, Professor Alex Dodoo, and Professor Fred McBagonluri, a consultant for GSA.
+Professor Joachim Ullrich, President of PTB, and Dr. Barbara Siegmund, Head of the Sub-Saharan Africa Section at PTB’s International Cooperation Group, attended the event virtually from Germany.

 “To create jobs, we must industrialise.
 To industrialise, we must modernise.
 A key part of modernisation and industrialisation is metrology.”

 – Prof. Alex Dodoo